karantan/nix-and-poetry/README.md

 ```

 Because we are now exporting `app` and `shell` the `nix-shell` won't work anymore.
-We can fix this by specifiying which attr to build by providing the `--attr` flag.
+We can fix this by specifying which attr to build by providing the `--attr` flag.
 E.g.

 ```
 nix-shell --attr shell